7h3w4lk3r/pyback/README.md

 .  and there will be more :)

 # Installation
-### :warning: Note: the backdoor should be compiled in a system with OS and architecture same as the target :warning:
+### :warning: the backdoor should be compiled in a system with OS and architecture same as the target :warning:

-#### requirements:
+### requirements:
 #### python 2 version 2.7.15 or later
 #### VCforPython for windows targets, download from  <a href="https://www.microsoft.com/en-us/download/details.aspx?id=44266"> here </a>
 #### to install pyback simply run the setup.py